-What is planta fasciopathy
+What is plantar fasciopathy

-Pain typically occurs at the heel bone where the fibrous tissue, the planta fascia, inserts.
+Pain typically occurs at the heel bone where the fibrous tissue, the plantar fascia, inserts.
 It is usually painful to press in a specific area, is particularly stiff and sore first thing in the morning, or it can be the case after sitting for a while and then standing up.

 How is it treated?